evanwills/Arduino_RotaryEncoder/README.md

 ### `StatefulLimitedRotaryEncoder`

-Ensures the output of `getPosition()` does not go beyond the minimum or maximum specified in the constructor. [see getPositionLimited() above for how it works][limits the position to within the minimum/maximum]
+Ensures the output of `getPosition()` does not go beyond the minimum or maximum specified in the constructor.
+See getPositionLimited() above, for how it works.

 ### `StatefulLoopRotaryEncoder`

-Ensures the output of `getPosition()` goes beyond the maximum (or minimum) it's looped around to the begining (or end). [see getPositionLoopAround() above for how it works][rotary encoder but loops the position around to the other end]
+Ensures the output of `getPosition()` goes beyond the maximum (or minimum) it's looped around to the begining (or end).
+See getPositionLoopAround() above, for how it works.